Welcome sign

 Getting familiar with myWAY is a great start.
 Here are our five evidence-based principles to support transition planning:

-• Encouragement to dream big: have high expectations and always be strengths-based.
+• Encourage students to dream big: have high expectations and always be strengths-based.

 • Start transition planning early: in Year 9 or as soon as possible after that.